 Jen Henriquez, Associate Director of Design & Marketing

-Jen holds a BA from Bard College and is currently completing her MS in Communications at The Newhouse School for Public Communications at Syracuse University.
+Jen holds a BA from Bard College and an MS in Communications at The Newhouse School for Public Communications at Syracuse University.

 Jen has worked in program development and communications for non-profits and educational entities in New York City for 12 years.
 She is a founding Board Members of International School of Brooklyn and served on the Executive Team for the launching of Green Ivy Schools in Lower Manhattan.